 Hematuria Differential Diagnosis:

-Hematuria is blood in the urine.
+Hematuria is the medical term for blood in the urine.
 There are two types of blood in the urine exist.
 It may be grossly visible (macroscopic) or detectable only on urine examination (called microscopic).
 In many patients, particularly young adult patients, the hematuria is transient and of no consequence.
 However there is an appreciable risk of malignancy in patients over age 35 years with hematuria, even if transient.

 The following mnemonic lists the most common causes of hematuria that you should memorize for both the wards and your USMLE Step 2 CS examination.wash your hands or wear gloves before you start physical examination.
 Make sure to ask for permission before you start each physical exam.
 Make sure to use proper draping (don’t forget to tie back patient’s gown).
 Make sure to explain each physical examination in layman’s term to your patient.
 Do NOT repeat painful maneuvers.